 Certified Information Systems Security Professional

-Led by (ISC)² authorized instructors, who are experts in information security, the Official (ISC)² CISSP CBK Training is the most comprehensive review of information security concepts and industry best practices, and covers the 8 domains of the CISSP CBK (Common Body of Knowledge).
+Led by (ISC)² certified instructor, who are experts in information security, the (ISC)² CISSP CBK Training is the most comprehensive review of information security concepts and industry best practices, and covers the 8 domains of the CISSP CBK (Common Body of Knowledge).
 This training course will help candidates review and refresh their information security knowledge and help identify areas they need to study for the CISSP exam.

 Several types of activities are used throughout the course to reinforce topics and increase knowledge retention.
 These activities include open ended questions from the instructor to the students, matching and poll questions, group activities, open/closed questions, and group discussions.
 This interactive learning technique is based on sound adult learning theories.